 INVESTMENT OBJECTIVE.
-The Trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective.
+The Trust seeks to provide investors with the possibility of capital appreciation and current dividend income.
 There is no guarantee that the investment objective of the Trust will be achieved.

 STRATEGY OF PORTFOLIO SELECTION.
-The Trust seeks to achieve its objective through investment in the publicly traded common stock of companies and closed-end investment companies (the "Funds").
-The Sponsor selects the common stock of companies and closed-end investments companies in industries that it believes are best positioned to provide current income for investors in addition to the opportunity to provide for total return potential over the term of the Trust.
-As used herein, the term "Securities" means the shares of common stocks of companies and of the Funds initially deposited in the Trust and contracts and funds for the purchase of such securities, and any additional securities acquired and held by the Trust pursuant to the provisions of the Trust Agreement.
-In selecting Securities for the Trust, the Sponsor selected from domestic and/or foreign issuers as well as small-cap and/or large-cap issuers.
-In selecting the stocks of individual companies, the Sponsor considered criteria including, but not limited to, the following:
+The Trust seeks to achieve its objective through investment in the publicly traded common stock of closed-end investment companies (the "Funds").
+The Sponsor selects the common stock of closed-end investments companies that it believes are well positioned to provide for total return potential over the term of the trust within a well-diversified, divided paying portfolio.
+As used herein, the term "Securities" means the shares of the Funds initially deposited in the Trust and contracts and funds for the purchase of such securities, and any additional securities acquired and held by the Trust pursuant to the provisions of the Trust Agreement.
+To select the portfolio of the Trust, the Sponsor followed a disciplined process which includes both quantitative screening and qualitative analysis.